HaitaoMao/HaitaoMao.github.io/pages/Friends.md

         <p>
             <a href="https://www.microsoft.com/en-us/research/people/xiaoyizhang/">Xiaoyi Zhang</a>
             <br>
-            My roommate and guider to MSRA
+            My roommate and guider to MSRA。
         </p>
     </li>
     <li>
         <p>
             <a href="https://www.linkedin.com/in/ziteng-liu-602b3410a/">Ziteng Liu</a>
             <br>
-            My roommate and open the door to physics and chemsitry
+            My roommate and open the door to physics and chemsitry。
         </p>
     </li>
 </ul>